benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LA3C.png)

-- Directly right of the aggregator: a yellow/aggregated/blue/logical/red entity
+- Directly right of the aggregator: an entity (yellow/aggregated/blue/logical/red)

 _**Q87:** Any phone that was called at least once, and the cumulative incoming call duration is smaller than 100 minutes_